dinayrore/palindromic/README.md

 Please complete the following procedure to run the program on a live system:
   1. Open Terminal.
-  2. Change your directory to the one that which you have saved this zip file.`cd folder_name`
+  2. Change your directory to the one that which you have saved this zip file.`cd folder_name/`
-  3. Type `is_palindrome.rb` OR  `is_palindrome_advanced.rb` to run the program.
+  3. Type `ruby is_palindrome.rb` to run the program that prompts for user input.
+  4. Type `ruby is_palindrome_from_txt.rb file_name.txt` to run the program that will open and read the lines of a text file and check for palindromes.
-  4. READ all instructions BEFORE adding input.
+  5. READ all instructions BEFORE adding input.

 ## Built With